jdhuntington/SpeechToText-WebSockets-Javascript/README.md

+**This version exists as "microsoft-speech-browser-sdk-legacy" in order to fix minor upstream issues for repositories that aren't ready to upgrade.**

 [![npm version](https://badge.fury.io/js/microsoft-speech-browser-sdk.svg)](https://www.npmjs.com/package/microsoft-speech-browser-sdk)

 # February 2019

 The version 1.3 of the Cognitive Services Speech SDK is available.
 The open-source Javascript version can be found [here](https://github.com/Microsoft/cognitive-services-speech-sdk-js).
 For other languages and platform check out the [Speech SDK home page](https://aka.ms/csspeech).

->NOTE: This repository is deprecated.
+> NOTE: This repository is deprecated.
 Please use the new Cognitive Services Speech SDK!

 # September 2018: New Microsoft Cognitive Services Speech SDK available